• Skip to primary navigation

 The Abu Dhabi HSBC Championship has certainly made up for any lost time though.
 Not only is it one of the most important golf tournaments in this part of the world, but it is one of the most prestigious events on the entire European Tour.

-DiMarco Not a Trend Setter
+DiMarco Not a Trend Setter for the USA

 Like many of the big tournaments taking place in the Middle East, the organisers of the Abu Dhabi HSBC Championship have never been shy about paying significant appearance fees to tempt over some of the biggest names from the PGA Tour.
 Several big names have, indeed, played at Abu Dhabi Golf Club including the tournament’s very first winner, Chris DiMarco.